RafiMM0609/My-cansat/README.md

 - GND to GND
 - MPU9250 5V
 - BMP380 3.3V
-> for the SCL and SDA you can change it according to your needs
+> for the SCL and SDA you can change it according to your needs.
 ## How to Work
 First before you run all programs you need to test your sensor is working porperly or not, i advise you to use project board and jumper wires so that you can easily connect the sensors and change them if the sensor isn't correct.
 You can setup..
 - MPU 9250